djccarew/watson-dojo-pm-tester/README.md

 ## Step 5: Save the credentials for your Watson Machine Learning Service

-In this part of the lab you’ll save the credentials for your Watson Machine Learning instance so you can use it later in your code
+In this part of the lab you’ll save the credentials for your Watson Machine Learning instance so you can use it later in your code.

 1. In a different browser tab go to [http://bluemix.net](http://bluemix.net) and log in to the Dashboard